GerHobbelt/ejs/README.md

 ## Global Options
 set on the `ejs` object itself

-  - `delimiter`       Character to use with angle brackets for open/close
+  - `delimiter`       Character to use with angle brackets for open/close (should not contain any signs used as appended in the Tags sesction)
+  - `fileExtension`   Template file extension to use
   - `fileLoader`      Use to To imply security restrictions, takes a filepath, returns a template string (see fileLoader management classes)
   - `codeTransformer` Use to pass prepared template JS to a compiler function (takes and returns a JS-code string) that unserstands EJS-debug JS (TypeScript, babeljs, ..)